Penguins trade Alex Galchenyuk, Calen Addison, first choice for Wild for Jason Zucker - Mash Viral

 Galchenyuk was wounded early in the training camp, if not before, and that put him in a hole from which he never escaped.

-“I feel bad because Alex has worked hard, he is a good person.
-He has never complained.
-I think there is a place where he can go and probably be better than he does here if the system matches his playing style , or the like .”

-Galchenyuk’s departure this season is unlikely to have a meaningful impact on the Penguins, but they may miss Addison in the long run before becoming one of the organisation’s best defensive prospects.
+The departure of Galchenyuk, who will be an unrestricted free agent from July 1, is unlikely to have a meaningful impact on the Penguins this season, but they can miss Addison in the long run because he is one of the organization’s best defensive prospects.

 “We really like him,” Rutherford said.
 “We feel like he’s becoming an NHL player.
 But as we always say when deals are closed,” You have to give something to get something. ” I think it would have been quite difficult to give Addison a deal for a rental player. “